cloudspannerecosystem/autoscaler/terraform/gke/README.md

 ## Before you begin

-In this section you prepare your project for deployment.
+In this section you prepare your environment.

 1. Open the [Cloud Console][cloud-console]
 2. Activate [Cloud Shell][cloud-shell] \